smithy-lang/smithy-rs/design/src/rfcs/rfc0021_dependency_versions.md

 -----------------

 Some work needs to be done to establish these guidelines:
-- [ ] Use separate default dependency versions in codegen based on if a client or server is being generated
 - [ ] Establish automation for enforcing minimum secure versions for the direct dependencies of library crates

 <!-- # Links -->